heptarch/heptarch.github.io/drafts/SAEPage.md

 $$

-This sensibly diverges as $\rho \to 0$; we expect this, since any number of neurons should be able to recover features that never occur.
+This sensibly diverges as $\rho \to 0$; we expect this, since any number of neurons should be able to recover features that never co-occur.
 The existence of this "transition" suggests *universality* underlying the behaviour of the sparse decoder, parametrized by $\rho$.
 (The universality for the MSE is still present but weaker, so we focus